 Protect Your Rights against a Texting Driver Through a Negligence Claim

-If you are in an accident with a driver who is texting while driving, you generally will need to prove by a preponderance of the evidence the defendant’s duty, a breach of duty, causation, and actual damages.
+Suppose you are in an accident with a driver who is texting while driving.
+In that case, you generally will need to prove by a preponderance of the evidence the defendant’s duty, a breach of duty, causation, and actual damages.
 This is a standard that means there has been enough evidence submitted to make it more likely than not that whatever fact you are trying to prove is true.

 Texting while driving does not give rise to an action for negligence per se, but texting can be evidence that the driver breached a duty of care to the plaintiff.
 All drivers owe a duty to others on the road to drive reasonably under the circumstances.
 Accidents are more likely to occur when a driver is looking down instead of looking around for hazards.
 Unexpected circumstances are likely to throw off a distracted driver more than they would a driver who was fully alert and paying attention to potential dangers.